FlowCorrections/FlowVectorCorrections/QnCorrections/QnCorrections.md

 So far ROOT only supports up to tridimensional profiles, but we wanted to give more flexibility and, due to the fact we expect not that much bins per variable you will use to define your event classes, we decided to build multidimensional profiles functionality.
 With this aim we provide a base class, QnCorrectionsHistogramBase, that should not be instantiated, and which declares the whole interface for the correction framework histogram classes, a single multidimensional histogram profile class, QnCorrectionsProfile, a components oriented multidimensional histogram profile class, QnCorrectionsComponentsProfile, which provide support for both components, X and Y, for a set of selected harmonics, and a correlation components oriented multidimenional histogram profile class, QnCorrectionsCorrelationComponentsProfile, which provide support for the correlation components, XX, XY, YX and YY, for a set of selected harmonics.

 ### QnCorrectionsHistogramBase
 Is the base for the whole set of histogram classes and declares their interfaces for the basic methods.
-It is not oriented to be instantiated and as an additional development support will include run time messages that will orient you when you are not doing a proper use of its descendant classes.
+It is not oriented to be instantiated and as an additional development support will include run time error messages that will orient you when you are not doing a proper use of its descendant classes.

 ### QnCorrectionsProfile
 Implements a multidimensional histogram profile.
 You construct one of them passing as parameter an event classes variables set.
 Then you ask for the actual support histograms creation and then you use it as you will expect from a conventional histogram.